sherlock-audit/2024-06-velocimeter-judging/README.md

 https://github.com/Velocimeter/v4-contracts/pull/13

-# Issue H-6: `OptionTokenV4.exerciseLP`'s `addLiquidity` lack of slippage can be abused to make victims exercise for a lower liquidity than intended
+# Issue H-5: `OptionTokenV4.exerciseLP`'s `addLiquidity` lack of slippage can be abused to make victims exercise for a lower liquidity than intended

 Source: https://github.com/sherlock-audit/2024-06-velocimeter-judging/issues/199

 ## Found by
-0xpiken, Avci, Bauchibred, Bauer, GalloDaSballo, MSaptarshi, Minato7namikazi, Sentryx, StraawHaat, ZanyBonzy, almurhasan, bin2chen, bughuntoor, cryptic, cu5t0mPe0, eeshenggoh, eeyore, jennifer37, joshuajee, jovi, pashap9990, pseudoArtist, tvdung94
+0xpiken, Avci, Bauchibred, Bauer, GalloDaSballo, MSaptarshi, Minato7namikazi, Sentryx, StraawHaat, ZanyBonzy, almurhasan, bin2chen, bughuntoor, cryptic, cu5t0mPe0, eeshenggoh, eeyore, jennifer37, joshuajee, pashap9990, pseudoArtist, tvdung94
 ## Summary

 `OptionTokenV4.exerciseLP` uses spot reserves and a fixed `_amount` by sandwiching an exercise operation, as well as due to the pool being imbalanced, the depositor can receive less liquidity than intended, burning more OptionTokens for less LP tokens